diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

+Diskover-web uses multiple levels to limit Elasticsearch index and directory visiblity and access:
+1) Index mappings (INDEX_MAPPINGS) can be configured and set to control what indices groups and users are allowed to see.
+Excluded dirs and es search query can also be added to index mappings for more granular control.
+2) AD/LDAP and Oauth2 group directory permissions
+3) Unix directory permissions

 Visibility can be limited by users/groups to specific indexes or branches within a given index.

 🔴 &nbsp;To limit index visibility by users/groups: